ahoys/tunnelerjs/README.md

 6) From now on you can start the bot with a `node tunneler` command.
 Remember, you can also create a .bat file for the startup process.

+7) Invite the bot to your servers via a regular web browser.
+Use the following url: `https://discordapp.com/oauth2/authorize?&client_id=YOUR_APP_CLIENT_ID_HERE&scope=bot&permissions=0 `.

 ## Configuration (optional)
 `config/settings.json` contains settings for the bot.
 The settings are server (guild) specific.
 If the used server cannot be found from the settings, default settings will be used instead.